Heaven Hill

-Heaven Hill Distilleries, Inc. is a private, American family-owned and operated distillery founded in 1935 and headquartered in Bardstown, Kentucky, that produces and markets the Heaven Hill brand of Kentucky Straight Bourbon Whiskey and a variety of other distilled spirits.
+Heaven Hill Distilleries, Inc. is a private family-owned and -operated American distillery, founded in 1935 and headquartered in Bardstown, Kentucky.
+It produces and markets Heaven Hill Kentucky straight bourbon whiskey and ten other brands of bourbon, along with a variety of other distilled spirits, brandies, and cordials.

 Its current distillery facility, called the Heaven Hill Bernheim distillery, is in Louisville, Kentucky.
-It is the seventh-largest alcohol supplier in the United States, the second-largest holder of bourbon whiskey inventory in the world, the largest, independent, family-owned and operated producer and marketer of distilled spirits in the United States, and the only large family-owned distillery company headquartered in Kentucky (not counting Brown-Forman Corporation, which is publicly traded but more than two-thirds family-controlled, or Sazerac Company, which is family-owned but headquartered in Louisiana).
+It is the seventh-largest alcohol supplier in the United States, the second-largest holder of bourbon whiskey inventory in the world, and the largest independent family-owned and -operated producer and marketer of distilled spirits in the United States.
+It is also the only remaining large family-owned distillery company headquartered in Kentucky, with Brown-Forman Corporation publicly traded and family-owned Sazerac Company headquartered in Louisiana.

 History

 Heaven Hill was founded by several investors shortly after the repeal of Prohibition in 1935, including a prominent distiller, Joseph L. Beam, and a member of the Shapira family.
 As the company developed, the five brothers of the Shapira family bought out the other investors.
 Joe Beam remained as Master Distiller, along with his youngest son, Harry.
 Descendants of the Shapira brothers own and operate the company today.

 All of the Master Distillers at Heaven Hill since its founding have been members of the Beam family.
 The original Master Distiller was Joseph L. Beam, Jim Beam's first cousin.
 He was followed by his son, Harry, who was followed by Earl Beam, the son of Jim Beam's brother, Park.
 Earl Beam was succeeded by the current Master Distillers, Parker Beam and his son, Craig Beam.

 The original name was "Old Heavenhill Springs" distillery.
 The company was founded as a bourbon distillery, with a model focused on providing bulk whiskey for third parties on a basis of futures (a buyer would purchase fresh whiskey, to be held in Heaven Hill's warehouses until the buyer paid the government tax to have it released).
 It also focused on its flagship bourbon labels, Evan Williams and Elijah Craig.
 In the past two decades the company has expanded its portfolio, acquiring brands or obtaining import rights for gins, malt whiskey, vodkas, and other drinks.

 On November 7, 1996, Heaven Hill's production plant (registered plant DSP-KY-31) was almost completely destroyed by fire.
 The fire started in an aging warehouse and spread to other buildings and vehicles.
-90,000 barrels of flammable bourbon were consumed.
+90,000 barrels (approximately 7.7 million gallons) of flammable bourbon were consumed.
 A "river of fire" flowed from the warehouses.
 From one account of the fire: "Flames leapt hundreds of feet into the air and lit the sky throughout the night.
 Witnesses reported seeing whiskey barrels explode and rocket across the sky like shooting stars ... a two-mile long stretch of the creek that supplied process water to the distillery was set ablaze for a brief time."